muldjord/skyscraper/README.md

 * Added 'sharpen' effect which sharpens the image
 * Improved 'blur' and 'shadow' effect to be true gaussian
 * Implemented the option to only scrape a single resource type during a scraping run
-* Added 'mobygames' scraping module
 * Implemented 'ratings' such as ESRB ratings from sources ('classification'?, 'ages'?)
 * Added <kidgame>bool</kidgame> output when 'ages' permits it
 * Added option to --purgedb to purge all resources not related to your current romset
 * Added option to --purgedb to purge everything completely
+* Added 'mobygames' scraping module.
+Limited to 360 requests per hour so won't be included in 'Simple Mode'.
+Can be used to scrape a few games that other sources miss.

 #### Version 2.4.4 (in progress, unreleased)
 * Changed openretro 'wheel' type to 'marquee' type.
 It wasn't really a wheel
 * 'openretro' now filters out variants to avoid bad screenshots (Thank you AnalogHero)
 * Now allows you to set custom dbFolder in config.ini both under main and platform sections
-* Added 'mobygames' scraping module.
-Limited to 360 requests per hour so won't be included in 'Simple Mode'.
-Can be used to scrape a few games that other sources miss.
-* For Amiga, searches for "Demo", "aga", "cdtv" and "cd32" in filenames and converts to [AGA] and [CD32] bracket names (Thanks Dom)
+* For Amiga it now searches for "Demo", "aga", "cdtv" and "cd32" in filenames and converts to [] bracket names (Thanks Dom)
 * Region 'wor' has been moved below 'eu' and 'us' for Screenscraper since it often returns Japanese titles (Thanks maroonout09)
 * Now turns '_-_' into ' ' in filenames before doing searches (Thanks maroonout09)
+* Simplified thread result communication with main thread from two functions to just one
+* Now again properly tests for a scraping run with 30 consecutive misses

 #### Version 2.4.3 (25th March 2018)
 * Fixed modules that aren't filename based to just always return first entry (Thank you AnalogHero)